"You have to go the way your blood beats. If you don't live the only life you have, you won't live some other life,

 - James Baldwin

-My work explores the emotional politics of segregation and recovers lives historical records omit in their documentations of the way things were.
+My work explores historical erasures and recovers lives historical records omit in their telling of the way things were.

 “Plant the story in a place where you know the smell of the dirt," a mentor once said.
 That advice led me to explore the questions history books didn’t answer.
-While writing "First Marriage" and "Piper’s March," I drew on my experiences in historic preservation, cultural archiving, faith, politics, art, and the legacies handed down from porch-talk storytellers to create stories.
+Through writing and collaging verses, I draw on my experiences in historic preservation, cultural archiving, faith, politics, art, and the legacies handed down from porch-talk storytellers to create stories.
 These stories engage conflict, belonging, home, faith, safety, and urges from the past that we continue to carry with us.
-History is a reference and guide that points me toward narratives of neglected women and girls, bruised black and brown bodies, lost land and lingering heartbeats and secrets.

-I have been honored with fellowships at Kimbilio, Kweli, Callaloo, A Room of Her Own, National Museum of Women in the Arts, and the Roothbert Foundation.
+As the inaugural Aminah Brenda Lynn Robinson Writer in Residence at the Columbus Museum of Art, I explore the ways textiles and written texts preserve memory and map a history of Black life, culture, and traditions.
+I have been honored with fellowships at the American Antiquarian Society, Kimbilio, Kweli, Community of Writers, Callaloo, A Room of Her Own, National Museum of Women in the Arts, and the Roothbert Foundation.
 Workshops and master classes at the Zora Neale Hurston/Richard Wright Foundation and support from the American Association of University Women and the D.C.
-Commission on Arts and the Humanities allow me to examine histories and write narratives of little-known lives.
+Commission on Arts and the Humanities.

-My work appears in anthologies, Kweli Journal, Public History Commons, Portland Monthly, and Feminist Studies.
+My work appears in anthologies, Kweli Journal, Public History Commons, Portland Monthly, Feminist Studies, and This is What America Looks Like.
 I write about traveling the east coast in LA Parents.
 It was amazing to see my essay "Pretty Brown Girl With Big Brown Eyes" reimagined to music and performed by a dance company at the Firehouse Theatre in Newburyport, MA.